skilled-reflection/skilled-reflection.github.io/book/c12-words.md

 ## L10 Simulation Test
 "Self-testing"

-(
-revise exercise toward this pitch:
-Betting on words to ignite action without hesitation.
-)

 In this lesson, we'll dive into our lives without any planning.
 For this to be effective